Nosika/Better-Blockgame/README.md

 # Better Blockgame

 This is a resource pack made for blockgame, a minecraft server owned by PirateSoftware.
-This pack would not have been possible if not for Notker (Meridanus), who wrote a previous resource pack for blockgame, helping greatly with the code and file structurefor this pack.
 This pack is not official in any way - just meant so you have a better time playing blockgame!

-The textures in this pack consist of designs unique to this pack, designs from other packs, and designs from other games.
+Thanks so much to Notker who previously wrote a pack for blockgame, which I learned from to make this pack.
+The textures in this pack are from a wide range of sources, with there being those which I drew, those which I modified from some of the sources below, and those which came directly from the sources below!
 Thank you to Tylerrrr and the FurfSky team for the source of many of the textures - you can find their pack for Hypixel Skyblock at furfsky.net and their discord at https://discord.com/invite/fsr

 # How to use

 To use this resource pack, you need to install Chime: https://modrinth.com/mod/chime

-Download the resource pack in the releases tab on the right and drag it into your resource pack folder
+After installing chime, download the resource pack in the releases tab on the right and drag it into your resource pack folder

 # Contributing